April 12: Anniversary of the First Human Space Flight

 Different space agencies have slightly different requirements, but most commonly, they seek people who:

-- have a degree in a required field (e.g., engineering, science, or medicine);
+- have a master’s degree (or equivalent qualification, depending on the agency) in a required field (e.g., engineering, science, or medicine);

 - have 2-3 years of professional experience or PhD studies;